 What Can Organizations Do?

-Technology companies that are working toward broadening their range of potential cyber security candidates will make out the best in the long run.
-The point is to seek smart, motivated, and dedicated individuals who would be good teammates and are willing to learn on the job, without degrees or certificates.
+Technology companies that are working toward broadening their range of potential cybersecurity candidates will make out the best in the long run.
+The point is to seek qualified individuals who would be good teammates and are willing to learn hands-on while on the job.

 Designed to help organizations like yours improve their security techniques, IEEE’s Cyber Security Tools for Today’s Environment is an 11-course training program available 24/7, allowing professionals to learn at their own pace, at a time that’s most convenient.
 This program is ideal for technical professionals in IT, computer science, and related fields who want to enhance their knowledge and stay current in the cyber security field.
 Upon successful completion of the program, participants receive CEUs/PDHs that can be used to maintain their engineering licenses.
 Connect with an IEEE Content Specialist to find out how to bring this program to your organization today!